xitrum-framework/xitrum-doc/guide/deploy.rst

 it is recommended to increase this value to 1024 or higher.
 Large listen queues also do a better job of avoiding Denial of Service (DoS) attacks.

-The backlog size of Xitrum is set to 1024, but you also need to tune the kernel as above.
+The backlog size of Xitrum is set to 1024 (memcached also uses this value), but you also need to tune the kernel as above.

 To check the backlog config: